blocksds/sdk/docs/content/technical/dldi_arm7.md

 ## 1. Introduction

-DLDI (Dynamically Linked Disc Interface) is an interface designed for homebrew projects to be able to access the memory of flashcards (usually micro SD cards) in a standardized way. https://www.chishm.com/DLDI/
+DLDI (Dynamically Linked Disc Interface) is an interface designed for homebrew projects to be able to access the memory of flashcarts (usually micro SD cards) in a standardized way. https://www.chishm.com/DLDI/

 In short, when you build an application, the DLDI stub is added to your application.
-Then you and your users have to patch your application with the DLDI driver your flashcards.
-Most flashcards patch homebrew NDS ROMs, so normally you don't need to worry about it, it just works.
-Some old flashcards (specially slot-2 flashcarts) don't support this, so you have to patch ROMs yourself.
+Then you and your users have to patch your application with the DLDI driver your flashcarts.
+Most flashcarts patch homebrew NDS ROMs, so normally you don't need to worry about it, it just works.
+Some old flashcarts (specially slot-2 flashcarts) don't support this, so you have to patch ROMs yourself.
 DeSmuME doesn't autopatch ROMS, for example, while melonDS does.